Public Access Rights

 A: Generally, the Counties have the primary authority and duty to develop and maintain public access to and along the shorelines.
 (HRS §§ 46-6.5, 115-5 & 115-7)

-A: The State's primary role in the shoreline area is to preserve and protect coastal resources within the conservation district and support public access along and below the shoreline. (
+A: The State’s primary role in the shoreline area is to preserve and protect coastal resources within the conservation district and support public access along and below the shoreline.
+(HRS Chap.
+205A)

-A: In limited circumstances, the State, under its Na Ala Hele Program, is responsible for management and maintenance of public rights-of-way that are part of the Na Ala Hele trail system of "ancient trails" that are identified and established public trails with documented historical use and significance.
-Unlike other public rights-of ways that may exist by virtue of an easement, the Na Ala Hele trails are owned by the State and may lead to and from the shoreline and also provide lateral access along shorelines.
+A: In limited circumstances, the State, under its Na Ala Hele Program, is responsible for management and maintenance of public rights-of-way that are part of the Na Ala Hele trail system of “ancient trails” that are identified and established public trails with documented historical use and significance.
+Unlike other public rights-of-way that may exist by virtue of an easement, the Na Ala Hele trails are owned by the State and may lead to and from the shoreline and also provide lateral access along shorelines.
+(HRS § 264-1)

 Q: How are public access rights generally enforced?

-Q: What is the criteria for public rights-of-way?
+Q: What are the criteria for public rights-of-way?

 Q: What are county policies regarding public access?

 A: In addition to state statutes, all counties have ordinances related to public access and each county has the primary responsibility to develop and maintain public access to and along the shoreline (HRS § 46-6.5, 115-5 & 115-7).

 - Kauai – Kauai’s County Planning Commission requires a standard access width of 10 ft minimum.
 Public access intervals vary depending on the district zoning but should not be greater than 1500 ft (Kauai County code 1987, Ch 9 Article S Section 9-2.9)